Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Introduction

 Recent advancements in DL, especially in image processing \cite{r5, r6} and natural language processing \cite{r7}, have further accelerated the development of semantic communication.
 Nevertheless, the limited computational, memory, and energy resources of edge devices pose significant challenges to the deployment of DL-based JSCC models.
 Reducing the model size of DL-based JSCC systems is therefore essential, as it directly affects real-time performance, storage requirements, energy consumption, and deployment flexibility.
 Consequently, there is a pressing need for lightweight DL-based JSCC methods that achieve acceptable performance with low computational complexity.

-Several recent studies have explored lightweight DL-based JSCC approaches \cite{r8, r9, r10, r11, r12, r13}.
-To reduce computational costs in text semantic communication systems, the authors of \cite{r8} proposed a lightweight JSCC method based on a Transformer model.
-However, it still suffers from high computational complexity due to attention computation across all features.
+Several recent studies have explored lightweight DL-based JSCC approaches \cite{r9, r10, r11, r12, r13}.
+To reduce computational overhead, the authors of \cite{ra8} proposed a JSCC method based on a state-space model architecture for wireless image transmission.
+A JSCC framework based on a Swin Transformer backbone, termed SwinJSCC, was proposed in \cite{ra9}, achieving lower computational complexity than conventional Transformer-based models.
+However, both methods still incur high computational complexity, which limits their deployment on resource-constrained edge devices.
 In \cite{r9}, a lightweight method for semantic image reconstruction and classification was proposed, which employs ConvNeXt-based modules with depthwise separable convolutional (DSConv) layers to reduce computational complexity.
-Similarly, the authors of \cite{r10} proposed a lightweight DL-based JSCC approach that uses ConvNeXt-based modules to reduce the number of model parameters for wireless image transmission in semantic communication.
+Similarly, the authors of \cite{r10} proposed a lightweight DL-based JSCC approach, termed DeepJSCC-T, which uses ConvNeXt-based modules to reduce model complexity for wireless image transmission.
 A modified MobileNetV2 comprising DSConv layers was used in \cite{r11} to reduce computational overhead in the task-oriented JSCC scheme for downstream tasks such as face detection and image classification.
 A lightweight DL-based JSCC framework with an adaptive module was proposed in \cite{r12}, where convolutional (Conv) layers were replaced with DSConv layers to reduce model complexity for feature extraction.
 The authors of \cite{r13} proposed a lightweight JSCC method for image reconstruction, where DSConv layers and a mixture block were used to reduce complexity.
-However, the aforementioned DL-based JSCC works \cite{r9, r10, r11, r12, r13} that employ DSConv layers have limited effectiveness in reducing computational complexity while maintaining satisfactory performance.
-More importantly, a systematic investigation of Conv-to-DSConv replacement at different layer positions and ratios in JSCC systems for wireless image transmission is still lacking.
+However, the aforementioned DL-based JSCC works \cite{r9,r10,r11,r12,r13} mainly focus on developing specific lightweight architectures, while a systematic investigation of Conv-to-DSConv replacement at different layer positions and ratios in JSCC systems for wireless image transmission is still lacking.